Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 ### Update configuration

 From the CDE, open the Springboot configuration file `src\main\resources\application.properties`
-- Update NODE_URL field to your node url
+- Update NODE_URL field to the external url of your Waves private node on ML BPaaS
 - Update BUYER_PK with correct private key of address with some waves in it
 - Update BUYER_PK with correct private key of address with some waves in it